nikihowe/MacroFold/README.txt

 3. Generate a set of representative folds of a given sequence
 4. Calculate the multiplicity of microstates of a given sequence

-See the Manual for documentation.
+See the Manual (effectively the appendices of my honours thesis) for some documentation.

 Feel free to contact nikihowe AT gmail DOT com for help using the program!